GFCI outlet vs

 When should I use a GFCI outlet?

-GFCI outlets are typically required in areas with a higher risk of water exposure, such as bathrooms, kitchens, laundry rooms, and outdoor locations.
+GFCI outlets should be used in areas with high moisture or water exposure, such as bathrooms, kitchens, laundry rooms, and outdoor areas.

 How do GFCI outlets work?